openebs/website/website/src/blogs/openebs-building-blocks-rancher-longhorn.md

 ## Why we chose longhorn for OpenEBS?

-We wanted to implement a simple block storage engine, in user space, that can be containerized .
+We wanted to implement a simple block storage engine, in user space, that can be containerized.
 Rancher had spent quite an amount of effort in just doing that.
 It is written in golang too.
-We found it to be thin, working and fit.
+We found it to be thin, working, and fit.
 We integrated gotgt and longhorn for the basic use case of OpenEBS.
 We are thrilled to find great support from longhorn team in this journey.
-Thank you Rancher.
-Though [openebs longhorn](https://github.com/openebs/longhorn) is forked at the moment from Rancher longhorn, we intend to push back the changes to the main stream longhorn and contribute there.
-We plan to add the functionality of flash caching, S3 integration, RDMA support, cache tier-ing to remote storage etc to longhorn in the days and months to come.
+Thank you, Rancher.
+Though [openebs longhorn](https://github.com/openebs/longhorn) is forked at the moment from Rancher longhorn, we intend to push back the changes to the mainstream longhorn and contribute there.
+We plan to add the functionality of flash caching, S3 integration, RDMA support, cache tier-ing to remote storage, etc to longhorn in the days and months to come.

 The next blog post will discuss the deployment modes of OpenEBS with containerized longhorn or jiva.